 Let the Hot Tub Reduce Chlorine Levels on its Own

 If your chlorine levels are higher than 3 ppm and you don’t need to use the hot tub any time soon, you don’t have to do anything to reduce your levels.
 Just don’t use the hot tub for a day or so and refrain from adding any more chlorine.
 Eventually, the chlorine will drop to safe levels on its own.
 To speed up this process, you can run your jets and remove the hot tub cover, as direct sunlight can help to deplete chlorine.
 It doesn’t get much easier than that!

 Another simple way to reduce your chlorine levels is by draining your spa.
 After you refill it with fresh water, you can add the required chemicals again by carefully testing the water.
 If you need help figuring out the correct amount to chlorine to add to your ThermoSpas® hot tub water, feel free to give our customer care representatives a call at 1-800-876-0158.
 We would love to help.

 If your chlorine levels are very high after a shock or after adding too many chlorinating granules and you need to use your hot tub soon, you can use a chlorine neutralizer.
 We recommend letting the chlorine levels deplete naturally with the methods above if possible.
 But if you must deplete levels quickly, you can use sodium thiosulfate.
 Make sure to add the neutralizer gradually and carefully follow directions and dosages based on your test strip reading.

 We hope these tips help you to get the chlorine in your hot tub water back to safe levels again.
 After you’ve balanced out your chlorine levels, make sure to check your other chemical levels too.
 A rise or fall in chlorine levels can affect the other chemical levels.
-To make your hot tub maintenance even easier, take a look at our online store for dependable and high-quality sanitizers and water-balancing products.
+To make your hot tub maintenance even easier, take a look at our Online Parts & Supplies Store for dependable and high-quality sanitizers and water-balancing products.